PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_UDS/README.md

 ### Reporting Granularity & Geocoding

-Except for Table HealthCenterSiteInfo, which lists all a health centers locations, all other UDS data is aggregated to the organizational level.
-This lets us learn about the oral health services provided by the whole organization, but does not let us see what volume of servivces are being provided at specific sites.
+Except for Table HealthCenterSiteInfo, which lists all a health center locations, all other UDS data is aggregated to the organizational level.
+This lets us learn about the oral health services provided by the whole organization, but does not let us see what volume of services are being provided at specific sites.
 We have decided not to map individual FQHC site locations.
 Doing so might help convey a sense of service area, but we would not want to mislead users into thinking there are oral health services offered when there are not.

 ### Organizational Continuity